AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ### Use the Experience Platform Debugger to map to your Launch property

-The Experience Platform Debugger has a cool feature in it that allows your to replace an existing Launch property with a different one (or inject one on a site that doesn't have one).
-This is really useful for testing purposes and allows us to skip a lot of implementation steps that only your web developers really care about.
+The Experience Platform Debugger has a cool feature in it that allows your to replace an existing Launch property with a different one (or inject one on a site that doesn't have Launch implemented at all).
+This is useful for validation and in this tutorial allows us to skip a lot of implementation steps with which only your web developers need to be concerned.

 1. Make sure you have the Luma site open and click the Experience Platform Debugger extension icon
-1. The Debugger will open and show some details of the hardcoded implementation, which is unrelated to this tutorial
+1. The Debugger will open and show some details of the hardcoded implementation, which is unrelated to this tutorial (you may need to reload the Luma site after opening the Debugger)
 1. Confirm the Debugger is "**[!UICONTROL Connected to Luma]**" as pictured below and then click the "**[!UICONTROL lock]**" icon to lock the Debugger to the Luma site.
 If you don't do this, the Debugger will keep switching to expose the implementation details of whatever browser tab is in focus, which can be confusing.
 1. Click the **[!UICONTROL Sign In]** button on the top right to authenticate.
 If you already have a browser tab open with the Launch interface, the authentication step will be automatic and you won't have to enter your username and password again.
 1. Now click **[!UICONTROL Launch]** in the left navigation